Ken Auletta: Writing career

 In late 2014 he published a profile of Elizabeth Holmes and the company she founded, Theranos.
 While largely uncritical, the profile did note an absence of clinical tests and peer-reviewed studies supporting Theranos' alleged scientific innovations; it also characterized Holmes' explanation of the Theranos blood-testing process as "comically vague".
 Former Wall Street Journal reporter John Carreyrou has credited Auletta's profile for stimulating his initial interest in Theranos.

 His twelfth book, Frenemies: The Epic Disruption of the Ad Business (And Everything Else), was published in 2018.
 It described how advertising and marketing, with worldwide spending of up to $2 trillion, and without the subsidies of which most media, including Google and Facebook, would eventually perish, being already a victim of disruption.

 He published his thirteenth book, Hollywood Ending: Harvey Weinstein and the Culture of Silence, a biography of former entertainment mogul and convicted sex offender Harvey Weinstein, 2022.

-Auletta was among the first to popularize the idea of the so-called "information superhighway" with his February 22, 1993, New Yorker profile of Barry Diller, in which he described how Diller used his Apple PowerBook to anticipate the advent of the Internet and our digital future.
+Auletta popularized the idea of the so-called "information superhighway" with his February 22, 1993, New Yorker profile of Barry Diller, in which he described how Diller used his Apple PowerBook to anticipate the advent of the Internet and our digital future.
 He has profiled the leading figures and companies of the Information Age, including Bill Gates, Reed Hastings, Sheryl Sandberg, Rupert Murdoch, John Malone, and the New York Times.

 Auletta has been named a Library Lion Honoree by the New York Public Library.
 He has won numerous journalism awards, and was selected as one of the twentieth century's top one hundred business journalists.
 He has served as a Pulitzer Prize juror, and for four decades has been a judge of the annual national Livingston Award for young journalists.
 He has twice served as a board member of International PEN, and was a longtime trustee and member of the Executive Committee of The Public Theater / New York Shakespeare Festival.
 Auletta is a member of the Council on Foreign Relations.